Glow-Lang/glow/INSTALL.md

 Instructions for installing, testing and running *Glow*.

+## Easy Install

-Long story short, to try *Glow*, you can just use the following one-liner, and skip reading the rest of this file (except the warnings and prerequisites):
+Long story short, you can install the latest stable release of *Glow* with just use the following one-liner, and skip reading the rest of this file (except the warnings and prerequisites):

     curl -L https://glow-lang.org/install/glow-install | sh

+Alternatively, if you're rather use Docker than Nix, you can `docker pull mukn/glow:stable` then `docker run -it mukn/glow:stable`.

 ## Warnings and Prerequisites